stacks-network/docs/_core/smart/overview.md

 # Introduction to Clarity
 {:.no_toc}

-Clarity is a programming langauge for writing smart contracts on the Stacks 2.0 blockchain.
+Clarity is a programming language for writing smart contracts on the Stacks 2.0 blockchain.
 It supports programmatic control over digital assets.

 * TOC
 {:toc}